Charlie Mackesy's illustrated book explores love, fear, acceptance and belonging. It's a perfect anecdote for our anxious age.

 In 2004, George Bush and the RNC held their convention in New York City.
-I covered it for MTV News.
-Here's day one, and part one, of my few days of coverage.
+They weren't exactly welcomed.
+Day One of my 2004 Republican National Convention coverage for MTV News.

 Where goes truth when a new Gallup poll indicates American trust in the media is (yet again) at an all-time low?